solana-based-quests/Solana-on-chain-programs-native-vs-anchor/README.md

 # Conclusion

 In this post, we delve into the native version of a Solana program and the Anchor version, highlighting the differences in what Anchor does behind the scenes.
 In a native program, tasks like account data serialization, deserialization, and instruction data matching must be done manually.
-We also elaborate on how Anchor simplifies these processes using provided macros and traits.
+We also elaborate on how Anchor simplifies these processes using the provided macros and traits.

 In future lessons, we will use Anchor for Solana development because it is more beginner-friendly for new developers.